Your Child’s Development 18-36 Months

 • Speak clearly enough to be understood most of the time.

-• Young children have many words to communicate their feelings, needs, and ideas and can be understood by friends and other people outside their families.
+• Your child will have many words to communicate their feelings, needs, and ideas, and they can be understood by friends and other people outside their families.

-• Your child will begin to understand your gestures even when you don’t say words, such as shaking your head no means “no.”
+• Your child will begin to understand your gestures even when you don’t say words, understanding that shaking your head no means “no.”

 Receptive Communication/Receptive Language:

-• Your child will pay attention to the tone of language and understand the meaning of tone and words.
-For instance, they can notice when your tone is excited, loving, frustrated, or scared and are learning to use tone in their own conversations.
+• Your child will pay attention to language tone and understand when your tone is excited, loving, frustrated, or scared.

 • Talk about what you will do next.
-This gives children a chance to imagine what will happen before it happens.
+This gives children a chance to make a mental picture of what is going to happen before it happens.

 • Your child will watch you when you read, turn the pages, point to pictures, name things in the book, and sometimes tell you what will happen next.